kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 ## Challenge 1: Letter from the future ✉️✍🏾

 > **Description:** Imagine it's week 5 of Try Kibo.
 Write a message to your present self in the padlet below.
 Describe how you will work to make sure you successfully complete the program.
-Every team member should post a message
+Every team member should post a message.

 >
 - Click on the + sign
 - Enter your first name and last initial in the "Subject"
 - Write your intention
-- Add an image or GIF to accompany your message(optional)
+- Add an image or GIF to accompany your message (optional)
 - Click "Publish"

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/embed/6hgur4kb7795zx3a" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>

-**Completion criteria:** Each team member has posted an intention on the padlet and have read at least one other intention from another student.
+**Completion criteria:** Each team member has posted a letter on the padlet and has read at least one other intention from another student.

 ---